gjcooper/VAULT/01_articles/estes2002traps.md

 ### Annotations

 %% begin annotations %%
-##### Imported on 2023-05-30 4:41 pm
+##### Imported on 2023-07-10 3:05 pm
+>[!quote|#ffd400]

-However, although averaging data can help bring out real trends, it is important to recognize that it can also be a source of distortions. [(p.
+>However, although averaging data can help bring out real trends, it is important to recognize that it can also be a source of distortions. [(p.
 5)](zotero://open-pdf/library/items/XYCP6BSA?page=5&annotation=V3CMN2SG)

 ---
+>[!quote|#ffd400]

-Will computing an average at successive values of n for a group of subjects who differ with respect to values of the parameters produce a group curve that is representative of the curves for individuals? [(p.
+>Will computing an average at successive values of n for a group of subjects who differ with respect to values of the parameters produce a group curve that is representative of the curves for individuals? [(p.
 6)](zotero://open-pdf/library/items/XYCP6BSA?page=6&annotation=URGD6VQE)

 ---
+>[!quote|#ffd400]

-Will fitting a model to averaged data for a group yield evidence about the appropriateness of the model for predicting the behavior of individuals? [(p.
+>Will fitting a model to averaged data for a group yield evidence about the appropriateness of the model for predicting the behavior of individuals? [(p.
 6)](zotero://open-pdf/library/items/XYCP6BSA?page=6&annotation=2HIGMZUN)

 ---%% end annotations %%